lu-group/pinn-thrombus-mri/README.md

 - [Warm-start PINN](code/WS_PINN.py)
 - [Transfer learning warm-start PINN](code/TL_WS_PINN.py)

+## Data

+Due to the size of the data it was uploaded to a google drive().

 ## Cite this work

 If you use this code for academic research, you are encouraged to cite the following paper: